onfido/onfido-ios-sdk/README.md

 case let OnfidoResponse.error(error):
     switch error {
     case OnfidoFlowError.cameraPermission:
-        // It happens if the user denies permission to the sdk during the flow case OnfidoFlowError.microphonePermission:
+        // Occurs if the user denies permission to the SDK during the flow case OnfidoFlowError.microphonePermission:
-        // It happens when the user denies permission for microphone usage by the app during the flow case OnfidoFlowError.motionUnsupported:
+        // Occurs when the user denies permission for microphone usage by the app during the flow case OnfidoFlowError.motionUnsupported:
-        // It happens when the device does not support the Motion product and no fallback capture method has been configured case OnfidoFlowError.failedToWriteToDisk:
+        // Occurs when the device does not support the Motion product and no fallback capture method has been configured case OnfidoFlowError.failedToWriteToDisk:
-        // It happens when the SDK tries to save capture to disk, maybe due to a lack of space case OnfidoFlowError.upload(let OnfidoApiError):
+        // Occurs when the SDK tries to save capture to disk, maybe due to a lack of space case OnfidoFlowError.upload(let OnfidoApiError):
-        // It happens when the SDK receives an error from a API call see [https://documentation.onfido.com/#errors](https://documentation.onfido.com/#errors) for more information case OnfidoFlowError.exception(withError: let error, withMessage: let message):
+        // Occurs when the SDK receives an error from an API call, see [https://documentation.onfido.com/#errors](https://documentation.onfido.com/#errors) for more information case OnfidoFlowError.exception(withError: let error, withMessage: let message):
-        // It happens when an unexpected error occurs, please contact [ios-sdk@onfido.com](mailto:ios-sdk@onfido.com?Subject=ISSUE%3A) when this happens case OnfidoFlowError.invalidImageData:
+        // Returned when an unexpected error occurs, please contact [ios-sdk@onfido.com](mailto:ios-sdk@onfido.com?Subject=ISSUE%3A) when this happens case OnfidoFlowError.invalidImageData:
-        // It happens when the SDK tries to save capture to disk, but the image failed to compress to JPEG data case OnfidoFlowError.versionInsufficient:
+        // Occurs when the SDK tries to save capture to disk, but the image failed to compress to JPEG data case OnfidoFlowError.versionInsufficient:
-        // It happens when the workflow version is insufficient
+        // Occurs when the workflow version is insufficient
     default: // necessary because swift
     }
 }
 ```

-Note: Not all errors will be passed to `OnfidoResponse.error`.
+**Note**: Not all errors will be passed to `OnfidoResponse.error`.
 [Run Exceptions](#run-exceptions)
 and [Configuration errors](#configuration-errors) will be returned as an exception.

-##### Run exceptions
+#### Run exceptions

 When initiating the SDK there can be an exception.